zionspike/android-FingerAuthenSample-Asym/README.md

                             // Require the user to authenticate with a fingerprint to authorize
                             // every use of the private key .setUserAuthenticationRequired(true)

+                            // This will notify the exception when a new finger is enrolled
+                            // Mininum API version is 24
+                            .setInvalidatedByBiometricEnrollment(true)
                             .build());
             mKeyPairGenerator.generateKeyPair();
         } catch (InvalidAlgorithmParameterException e) {